 Maintaining a roadworthy fleet of business vans is one of the top priorities for fleet managers.
 Even seemingly small vehicle defects like low tyre pressure or a malfunctioning windshield wiper could result in a vehicle breakdown, or worse.
 Fleet managers must ensure that business van checks are completed regularly.
 A Van Damage Check Sheet can help identify vehicle defects and damage before a driver gets behind the wheel, making the road a safer place for everyone.

-This article will explain what van checks are and why they’re important, plus you’ll gain access to a free downloadable van damage check sheet.
+We’ll explain why van checks are so important.
+Plus you’ll gain access to a free downloadable van damage check sheet:

 What Are Van Checks?

 Business van checks are a specified set of conditions that both drivers and fleet managers need to look out for before operating a van.
 The van check sheet requirements encompass the entire van, both interior and exterior.